PEAK-Legacy/Trellis/README.txt

   * Debugging code that does modifications can be difficult because it can be hard to know which cells are which.
 There should be a way to give cells an identifier, so you know what you're looking at.

-  * Coroutine/task rules and discrete rules are somewhat unintuitive as to their results.
-It's not easy to tell when you should ``poll()`` or ``repeat()``, especially since things will sometimes *seem* to work without them.
-In particular, we probably need a way to return *multiple* values from a rule via an output queue.
-That way, a discrete rule or task's recalculation can be separated from mere outputting of queued values.

   * Currently, there's no protection against accessing Cells from other threads, nor support for having different logical tasks in the same thread